OranWeb/TornHub/src/content/hemeow-burger-kittens-school.md

 Hemi and Burger spent a month teaching their 'kittens' to play TORN, giving them daily as well as weekly lessons on different TORN topics alongside some homework.
 Kittens also had to do assignments and present it, so Hemi and Burger could see if they were actually learning.

 Initially, there were 18, of which only 4 made it.
-Turns out players that were highly active, eager to learn with a genuine interest in the game, respectful towards others, would stick around for 30 days and more importantly, had good sense of humor weren't easy to find!
+Turns out players that were highly active, eager to learn with a genuine interest in the game, respectful towards others, would stick around for 30 days and more importantly, had good sense of humour weren't easy to find!
 Who would have thought?

 Most of the questions Hemi and Burger asked were trick questions.